EmmaBest/Val-Broeksmit-audio/README.md

  * Serrat ???
  * Stosh [sic]
  * Muzza AKA Nick

 # Reconstructed Timeline
 ## 2013
  * 2013 - When Marie and Peter separated "between us" per Val

+## 2014
+ * July, 2014 - Val emails David Enrich about Deutsche Bank and his father's death
+ * November, 2014 - Sony email incident

+## 2016
+ * April 15, 2016 - Val first emails the FBI about Deutcshe Bank

+## 2017
+ * February, 2017 - Val provides emails to a law firm that gives to them the New York Fed, leading to a fine for Deutsche Bank

 ## 2018
  * 2018 - When Marie and Peter separated "for the lawyers" per Val